bhaskarmulik/Feature-selection-and-Regressor-Evaluation/README.md

-## Data-Science-Using-Scikit-Learn

-* This repository is made to showcase my skills with respect to manipulating and predicting states using scikit-learn library
-* In this project, I showcase the following general skills :
-   * Dataset inspection and analysis
-   * Feature Engineering to select appropriate features for training models
+# Using various methods to determine scores for different regressors
-   * Dealing with missing values in a dataset and appropriate handling
+* Find and deal with missing values
-   * Dealing with categorical data along with numerical data
+* Deal with categorical data if available
-   * Establishing pipelines and transformers for streamlining the process of model creation
+* Establish pipelines and transformers
+* Establish functions to get mean absolute error and mean square error
+* Using feature engineering to determine and utilize needed features
-   * Comparison of various models and their predictive capabilities.
-The models used here are :
+* The techniques to be used are :
-      * Linear Regression
+** Linear Regression
-      * Descision Tree Regression
+** Descision Tree Regression
-      * Random Forest Regression
+** Random Forest Regression
-      * Gradient Boosting (XGBoost Library)
+** Gradient Boosting
+** Using Cross-Validation
-      * Cross-validating data
+* Visualizing the data and the predictions of the models